14 Quick Stress Relievers For Women (Not Exercise or Sleep!)

 - Close your eyes and think about every detail of that place.

-- Then one by one, go through all five senses, starting with sight.
-Imagine what you’re seeing and say this aloud with a gentle tone.
-For example, crystal clear water, bright sunshine, and white sand as far as I can see.
-Then move on to smell and so forth.
+- Then, one by one, go through all five senses, starting with sight.
+Imagine what you’re seeing and say this aloud with a gentle tone: crystal clear water, bright sunshine, and white sand, as far as I can see.
+Then, move on to smell and so forth.

-By mentally placing yourself there, you can calm your mind and body since it evokes positive feelings.
+You can calm your mind and body by mentally placing yourself there since it evokes positive feelings.

-Visualizing helps lessen your body’s negative responses, such as shallow breathing, muscle tension, and a racing heartbeat when dealing with heightened stress.
+When dealing with heightened stress, visualizing helps lessen your body’s negative responses, such as shallow breathing, muscle tension, and a racing heartbeat.

 Your mind may drift, and that’s okay; do your best to focus back on that beautiful place you love.